Baseline-Blockchain/baseline-node/docs/spec.md

 ## 8. Wallet, Address Index & RPC

-- Deterministic HD wallet with PBKDF2 + XOR encryption for seeds.
+- Deterministic HD wallet with PBKDF2-encrypted seeds plus integrity checks.
 - Built-in address index tracks per-address UTXOs and transaction history so RPC methods such as `getaddressutxos`, `getaddressbalance`, and `getaddresstxids` require no external indexer.
 - RPC surface mirrors Bitcoin Core for core methods (`getblockchaininfo`, `sendtoaddress`, etc.) plus Baseline-specific endpoints like `gettimesyncinfo`.
 - Scheduled Send (wallet-level): clients can pre-sign a transaction with a future lock_time and track it in wallet state; cancelable schedules can be refunded before the lock_time via a refund transaction.